uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec20.md

 -   I will expect you to understand when to use an algorithm.

--   I will expect you to understand how to analyse an algorithm.
+-   I will expect you to understand how to analyse an algorithm either based on the algorithm itself or numerical results from the algorithm.

 -   I will expect you to be able to understand variations and generalisations of algorithms, and to implement them.